Cnily03/ctf-bot/README.md

 poetry install
 ```

-Make file `token` at root directory, which contains your Discord Bot Token.
+Make file `token` at root directory, which contains Token of your discord bot .

 Then start the program.